 Beyond pizza and buttery cookies, the pan also makes good cornbread better: I preheated it with a film of bacon fat before pouring in a double batch of batter and the resultant cornbread had the crunch I associate with cornbread baked in a cast iron skillet.
 And I can’t wait to use the pan for my next batch of granola bars.

-What shouldn’t I use this pan for?
+What shouldn’t I use this style of pan for?

 But if you’re a fan of crusts, a devotee of toasty edges, and a lover of crunch — or even if you only ever use the pan for a crispy Pick-Your-Pan Pizza, golden pretzel focaccia, or a fully-loaded Taiwanese Bakery Sourdough Focaccia, it’s a workhorse of a pan that earns its keep.